shangzhouye/EKF-SLAM-on-Turtlebot3/rigid2d/C002_answers.md

 4. We need to be able to normalize Vector2D objects (i.e., find the unit vector in the direction of a given Vector2D).

+- It be either passed by copy, by reference or by pointer.
+- Pass by copy would ensure the original vector would not be modified.
+Pass by reference or pointer can save the memory but can possibly modified the original vector.
+- Pass by copy as the vector does not occupy much memory.
+(There is also the possibility to pass by constant reference.)

 5. Implement the normalize functionality using the method you chose.

 6. Why is Transform2D::inv() declared const while Transform2D::operator*=() is not?